Phil MeekinView Profile

-Latest figures show that the UK’s services sector continued to strengthen in November according to the HIS Markit/CIPS purchasing managers’ index.
-The sector rose from 54.5 in October to 55.2 in November, this is the highest figure for the sector since January this year.
-Any figure above 50 usually indicates that the sector in question is growing.
+Figures (dated December 5th, 2016) show that the UK’s services and restaurant sector continued to strengthen in that November according to the IHS Markit/CIPS purchasing managers’ index.
+The sector rose from 54.5 in October to 55.2 in November; the highest figure for the sector since that January.
+Any figure above 50 usually indicates the industry in question is growing.

-As a result, the services sector has been described as ‘remaining on a firm growth path’ despite the uncertainty in Britain due to Brexit.
-This is good news for the UK economy as the services sector accounts for 80% of it; this news combined with surveys of the construction and manufacturing sectors points to a 0.5% growth for the last three months of the year according to HIS Markit.
+These figures are good news for the UK economy, as the services’ sector accounts for 80% of it.
+This news, combined with surveys of the construction and manufacturing sectors, points to a 0.5% growth for the last three months of the year according to IHS Markit.

-As the services sector continues to grow, employment has also grown in this sector reaching its fastest pace since April.
-However, this news comes as business expectations for the next 12 months have weakened which is being put down to ‘ongoing uncertainty and inflationary pressures’.
+As the services sector continues to grow, employment in this sector has increased, reaching its fastest pace since April.
+However, this news comes among weakened business expectations for the next 12 months, which is being put down to ‘ongoing uncertainty and inflationary pressures.’

-As the value of sterling has fallen, it has pushed up the price of imported goods including the price of food that we import.
-The UK currently imports 48% of its food so many restaurants based here rely quite heavily on food and wine imports.
+As the value of sterling has fallen, it has pushed up the price of imported goods, including the cost of food that we import.
+The UK currently imports 48% of its food, so many restaurants heavily rely on food and wine imports.

-Although things seem good for the services industry at the moment, when you look at the current figures, it seems like 2017 will be a tough year for many restaurants whether big, small or medium-sized.
-With the services sector being so important to the UK economy, a high number of insolvencies in the sector could negatively impact the UK’s economy and GDP for the next year.
+Although things seem good for the services industry, when you look at current figures, 2017 may be a tough year for many restaurants, whether big, small or medium-sized.
+With the services sector being so important to the UK economy, a high number of insolvencies in the industry could negatively impact that economy and GDP for the next year.